 The American Academy of Dermatology notes that 80 million men and women suffer from hereditary hair loss.
 And though it is more prevalent in adults, the condition is present among children as well.

 Given this, several remedies – homemade and pharmaceutical, have been vaunted as the most effective treatments for hair loss.
-One of such remedies is the increasingly popular PRP (Platelet-rich plasma) therapy.
+One of such remedy is the increasingly popular PRP (Platelet-rich plasma) therapy.

 Before we go further on PRP for hair loss; however, a brief background on the phenomenon of hair loss is necessary.